 - 2018: 97.7%

-The 3-year employment rate for graduates of NYIT’s DPT program is 100%.
+The 3-year employment rate for graduates of the Department of Physical Therapy program at New York Tech is 100%.

 The retention rate for the most recent reportable years is:

 The goals of the Physical Therapy program, with objectives listed below each respective goal, in keeping with the mission of New York Tech are as follows:

 Recruit and support students of all cultures and backgrounds who wish to pursue a career in physical therapy and whose academic record and experiential hours indicate competency and a motivational commitment to learning.

 - Expand the number, quality, and diversity of the applicant pool through: (i) our website, (ii) dissemination of scholarship, (iii) involvement in community and professional organizations and (iv)reputation of our graduates

 - Provide advisement to prospective students

 - Establish and maintain admissions criteria at a level to optimize success in graduate education

 Create an academic environment that will prepare graduates to meet program outcomes.

 - Provide a curriculum that reflects current evidence-based physical therapy practice, research and accreditation standards to optimize passing of the licensing exam and employment post-graduation.